cpp-for-yourself/lectures-and-homeworks/lectures/lambdas.md

 <!-- Intro -->

 ## Overview
-My aim for today is to walk us through what lambdas are and the reasons they exist as well as roughly how they work under the hood.
+My aim for today is to walk us through what lambdas are and the reasons they exist as well as roughly talk about how they work under the hood.
 As this topic comes relatively late in our modern C++ course, we have the advantage of being able to understand how lambdas operate using a bunch of things we already know about, like functions, classes, and a bit of templates.

 ## What is a "callable"
 As a first step, though, I'd like to briefly talk about what `std::sort` does to whatever third argument we pass into it.
 It, well, calls it with two `Person` objects as the input arguments.
 But what do we really mean, when we say that something gets "called"?

 Clearly, we can "call" a function, more or less by definition.
-By extension, we can claim that anything that we can call through an `operator()` with the expected number of arguments is also "callable".
+By extension, we can claim that anything that we can call through an `operator()` is also "callable".
 Which opens a whole new perspective on how to create these "callable" things.

 ## A function pointer is sometimes enough
 In most cases, simple is good enough.
 As we've just mentioned, the simplest "callable" is a function.
 In our example from before, we don't _really_ need to use a lambda.
 If we write a function `less` that takes two `Person` objects and pass its pointer to `std::sort` it will do the trick and the objects will get sorted: